zhoudw-zdw/RevisitingCIL/README.md

 </div>
 </div>

-The code repository for "[Revisiting Class-Incremental Learning with Pre-Trained Models: Generalizability and Adaptivity are All You Need](http://arxiv.org/abs/2303.07338)" in PyTorch.
+The code repository for "[Revisiting Class-Incremental Learning with Pre-Trained Models: Generalizability and Adaptivity are All You Need](http://arxiv.org/abs/2303.07338)" (IJCV 2024) in PyTorch.
 If you use any content of this repo for your work, please cite the following bib entry:

     @article{zhou2023revisiting,
         author = {Zhou, Da-Wei and Ye, Han-Jia and Zhan, De-Chuan and Liu, Ziwei},